 If you were to visit Nepal, you would find more than people and mountains there.
 Just like in America, God made many fascinating plants and animals to live in that area of the world.
 One beautiful animal that you might have seen in a zoo is the Bengal tiger.
 There aren't many of these animals left in the world, but almost all of the Bengal tigers alive right now live in the hills and forests of Nepal.

+of Nepal.
 Another unusual animal that makes its home in Nepal is the only mammal on the planet with a horn on its nose.
 It is the huge, one-horned Rhinoceros.
-(Show prepared picture) These animals can be six feet tall at their shoulders and weigh up to 6000 pounds.
+These animals can be six feet tall at their shoulders and weigh up to 6000 pounds.
 Would you like to meet a Bengal tiger or a one-horned Rhino in the woods of Nepal?

 Maybe you would rather meet a beautiful Daphne bird (like a peacock)?
 It is found wild in the high mountains of Nepal, and it is the national bird.

 What if you met a cow in Nepal?
-(Show prepared picture) Would you think that was interesting or scary?
+Would you think that was interesting or scary?
 We see cows often, don't we?
 Lots of farmers in America raise cows for meat or for milk, and we usually eat some sort of milk or beef every day.
-Did you know that in Nepal, it is actually a very serious crime to kill a cow or eat cow meat?
+Did you know that in Nepal, it is actually a very serious crime to butcher a cow or eat cow meat?
 The cow is the national animal of Nepal.
 It is seen as sacred and is worshipped during special festivals.
-Why would cows be so special in Nepal, when Americans eat them all the time?
+Why would cows be so special in Nepal when Americans eat them all the time?
 Why would anyone worship them?

 Most of the people who live in Nepal practice the Hindu religion.
 In this religion, the cow is seen as the symbol of motherhood.
 The Hindu people think that when people and animals die, they come back to life again as another person or animal.
 This idea is called reincarnation.
 They are very careful, then, not to kill certain animals, especially cows, because they believe that they are really reincarnated people and animals from other lives.
-(An ancient Hindu verse says that he who kills, eats, or permits the slaughter of a cow will "rot in hell for as many years as there are hairs on the body of the cow so slain!")